AditiS6813/Photography-Portfolio-Website/README.md

-# 🎨 Khushi - Photography Portfolio Website
+Photography Portfolio Website

 ## 📌 Description
-**Khushi** is a stylish and visually appealing photography portfolio website.
+ stylish and visually appealing photography portfolio website.
 Built using **HTML, CSS, and JavaScript**, it showcases high-resolution photography work with an elegant, responsive design — suitable for personal branding or freelance portfolios.

 ## 🖼️ Features
 - Full-screen background images